-The School of Rural Medicine is passionate and dedicated to support First Nations health research.
+The School of Rural Medicine is dedicated to support First Nations health research.

 Any research involving First Nations Australians must involve collaboration with First Nations communities, empowering them to define their research questions, methodologies, and outcomes.
 This participatory approach ensures that research benefits First Nations communities directly and respects their rights and sovereignty.